codefordemocracy/data/federal/fec/README.md

 ## Data Sources

-We use the */reports* and */filings* endpoints from the FEC API.
-We also process 13 FEC datasets from their bulk downloads, all of which are stored in separate tables in the *federal* schema in Postgres.
+We process 13 FEC datasets from their bulk downloads, all of which are stored in separate tables in the *federal* schema in BigQuery.

 **Dataset:** All candidates
 **Download Link:** https://www.fec.gov/files/bulk-downloads/2020/weball20.zip